 It is the height of administrative laziness for a national leader to have no constructive use for its youth.
 It is why people have to deal with racism daily and glorified slavery overseas.
 When African leaders have a good use for their youth, it will be great.
 Africans may just become more than honorary human beings to other races.

-President Obasanjo in his first civilian administration famously threatened that Nigerians who did not like his rule should go overseas and find better.
-The same man is now struggling hard to convince a very sceptical world that the rising failure of government to cater for the exploding youthful African population will not seek a better life in diaspora, but only if they take his “own” advice.
-Obasanjo had eight years of power to show a good example of his current proposal, he could not do so on his best day in power.
+President Obasanjo in his first civilian administration famously threatened that Nigerians.
+His claim was whoever did not like his rule should go overseas and find a better life.
+The same man is now struggling hard to convince a very sceptical world that the rising failure of the government to cater for the exploding youthful African population.
+Youthful Africans will not seek a better life in the diaspora, but only if they take his “own” advice.
+Obasanjo had eight years of power to show a good example of his current proposal.
+Still, he could not do so on his best day in power.

 At least a million Nigerian youths would voluntarily apply in the 30 days.
-This would be an indication of the youth yelling “Hallelujah!
-Anywhere is better than here!” and evidence of the apparent hopelessness of their fortunes and futures in Nigeria.
-However, the willingness of the youth to work unpaid for 36 months in return for residency would also be decisive evidence that the Nigerian youth are not in any way lazy but ruinously deprived.
-Some leaders have even said forget school and go back to the farms.
+This would have the youth yelling, “Hallelujah!
+Anywhere is better than here!” and the evidence of the apparent hopelessness of their fortunes and futures in Nigeria.
+However, the willingness of the youth to work unpaid for 36 months in return for residency is telling.
+It would be decisive evidence that the Nigerian youth is not lazy but ruinously deprived.
+Some leaders in Nigeria have even said to them to forget school and go back to the farms.

 P.S.
 The relocation program described above in the article was just a thought experiment.
 Our zine does not in any way support, encourage or defend slavery.